viral-sangani/epic-nft-game/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 NFT based Multiplayer Game where you can mint an NFT character and fight against a boss.
-This game is built on Ethereum and NFTs can be sold on OpenSea.
+This game is built on Polygon Network.
 - The game requires an EPIC token, which you can get for free from the game website itself.
 - The game also has a marketplace if you want to add more attacks and special powers to your character.
 - All the players in the game have to collectively try to defeat the boss.